Anglo-Portuguese Alliance: Second World War

 When the war continued into 1943, US President Franklin Roosevelt was able to convince Winston Churchill that the islands would have to be invaded.
 Sir Anthony Eden and Clement Attlee, the Secretaries of State for Foreign and Dominion Affairs suggested instead invoking the Treaty of Windsor to request access to the Portuguese military facilities within the islands.
 Salazar responded favourably and virtually at once: Portugal granted naval bases on Portuguese territory to Britain, in keeping with the traditional Anglo-Portuguese Alliance, letting them use the Azorean ports of Horta (on the island of Faial) and Ponta Delgada (on the island of São Miguel), and the airfields of Lajes Field (on Terceira Island) and Santana Field (on São Miguel Island).

 The British gained access to the islands in November 1943, and were able to quietly allow US access under the "friend to all friends" provision of the treaty.
-8,689 U.S. aircraft departed from the Lajes Base in the Azores, including 1,200 B-17 and B-24 bomber aircraft which were ferried across the Atlantic.
+From the Lajes Base in the Azores, 8,689 US aircraft departed including 1,200 B-17 and B-24 bomber aircraft which were ferried across the Atlantic.
 Cargo aircraft carried vital personnel and equipment to North Africa, to the United Kingdom and – after the Allies gained a foothold in Western Europe – to Orly Field near Paris by the end of the war.

 Flights returning from Europe carried wounded servicemen.
 Medical personnel at Lajes, Azores, handled approximately 30,000 air evacuations en route to the United States for medical care and rehabilitation.
 By using Lajes Field, it was possible to reduce flying time between the United States and North Africa from 70 hours to 40.
 This considerable reduction in flying hours enabled aircraft to make almost twice as many crossings per month between the United States and North Africa and clearly demonstrated the geographic value of the Azores during the war.